milabuob/nirfaster-uFF/README.md

 Public repository containing the micro (fast and furious) version of NIRFASTer

-- Version: 1.0.0
+- Version: 1.2.0
-- Authors: Jiaming Cao, MILab@UoB
+- Authors: Jiaming Cao (University of Macau), MILab@UoB
 - License: BSD

 This is a compact (aka micro) version of the NIRFASTer with Python interface, providing the most essential functionalities (that is, forward modeling on standard mesh) in NIRFASTer.
 This version is created aiming to be easily integratable with other toolkits, but can also be used on its own.

 The toolbox can be run on Linux, Mac, and Windows.
-To use GPU acceleration, you will need to have a Nvidia card with compute capability higer than `sm_52`, i.e. the GTX9xx series.
+To use GPU acceleration, you will need to have a Nvidia card with compute capability higer than `sm_50`, i.e. the GTX9xx series.

+## Dependencies

+Packages required:

+- NumPy
+- Scipy
+- psutil
+- matplotlib
+- scikit-image (*new from version 1.2*)

 ## How to Install